PataphysicalSociety/soupault.app/site/reference-manual.md

 Parses a string into an HTML element tree.

 Note that this function never signals any parse errors.
-Just like web browsers, it will try to make some sense even out of the most patently invalid HTML and correct errors as much as it can.
+Just like web browsers, it will try to make some sense even of the most patently invalid HTML and correct errors as much as it can.

 For best results, make sure that your HTML is valid, since invalid HTML